About Leicester Vaughan College

 Leicester Vaughan College currently has a non-accredited programme.
 We are working towards offering fully-accredited degrees in various forms of counselling and in arts, humanities and social sciences.

-Our non-accredited programme is open to anyone without any formal qualifications.
+Our art and humanities non-accredited programme is open to anyone without any formal qualifications.
 Our courses are taught at Framework of Higher Education Qualification (FHEQ) levels 3 and 4, however we do not require students to have prior learning experience at this level.

 FHEQ level 3 is the same level as an A Level, access course or level 3 diploma; level 4 is the equivalent of the first year of a degree or a level 4 diploma.
 For information about the Framework of Higher Education Qualification levels see here.